RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Results

 \autoref{tab:chatgpt} shows the repair effectiveness of RepairLLaMA compared with ChatGPT-based APR techniques.
 The first column indicates the model name.
 The second, and third show the results on two different benchmarks.
 Each benchmark is evaluated following the four patch assessment metrics described in \autoref{sec:exp:assess}.

 Our results show that RepairLLaMA is the most effective model.
 GPT-3.5 and GPT-4 plausibly fix 64\% and 39\% less Defects4J v2 bugs than RepairLLaMA, respectively.
 RepairLLaMA correctly fixes twice as many bugs as GPT4, when considering any of the correct fix metrics (i.e. Exact/AST/Semantic Match).
 GPT-4 correctly repairs more HumanEval-Java bugs than RepairLLaMA according to semantic match, which may be due to overfitting to HumanEval.
 RepairLLaMA correctly repairs more according to both Exact/AST Match metrics.

-Recall that both GPT-3.5 and GPT-4 are larger than the RepairLLaMA model by several orders of magnitude, making RepairLLaMA's specialized performance remarkable.
+\new{ RepairLLaMA also plausibly and correctly fixes more GitBug-Java bugs than both GPT-3.5 and GPT-4, showing external validity.
+GitBug-Java exclusively contains bugs from 2023, meaning that all bugs occurred after the training data cutoff date of all three models.
+Moreover, we observe a statistically significant difference between RepairLLaMA and GPT-3.5/GPT-4 ($p \leq 4.10e-08$, see \cite{repairllama-statistical-test}).} Recall that both GPT-3.5 and GPT-4 are larger than the RepairLLaMA model by several orders of magnitude, making RepairLLaMA's specialized performance remarkable.

 To conclude, our experimental results demonstrate the power of specializing an LLM for APR over zero-shot learning of a foundational model.
 A smaller model, trained with a parameter-efficient fine-tuning technique, is more effective than a large general-purpose LLM.
 Overall, RepairLLaMA beats the strong baseline of GPT-4 on the hardest benchmark Defects4J.